genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

     * RNA is copied (transcribed)
     * RNA leaves the template
     * Template and non-template come back together
 * The extra hydroxyl group in ribose makes it more reactive.
-Thus DNA is better for storage, but ribose is more transient
+Thus DNA is better for storage, whereas ribose is more transient
 * There are particular DNA sequences that regulate where transcription begins and ends.
 Ooh,  what are these?

 ### 3.4 Translation